warlookq3/edx-documentation/en_us/edx_style_guide/source/DocTranslationGuidelines.rst

 * The filenames and locations of any image files in the repository.
-If you replace any original source images with localized images, make sure the replacement image files have exactly the same filenames, and replace them in the same images folder location, so that image links within the documentation are not broken.
+If you replace any original source images with localized images, make sure the replacement image files have exactly the same filenames, and place them in the same ``images`` folder location, so that image links within the documentation are not broken.

 * Words in file paths in cross-references or image references.

-* Words that are part of .rst directives, including "note" or "warning".
+* Words that are part of .rst directives, including ``note`` anf ``important``.
   Examples are listed in :ref:`Work with edX Documentation Source Files` and :ref:`ExampleRSTFile<Anchor For ExampleRSTFile>`.